JayRE114514/UserComment/README.md

 - Provides a comment window, displaying user-added comments, including comments in assembly code and pseudocode.
 - Support for different types of comments (common comments, repeatable comments, anterior comments, and posterior comments).
+- Captured user-added comments will be preserved in the IDB.

 ## Contribution